dimitrisstyl7/smart-contract-project/README.md

 - **Single Vote Per User**: Each user can vote only once per poll, ensuring fairness.

 ## Acknowledgments
-This project was developed as part of the Blockchain Technologies and Applications course at the University of Piraeus.
+This project was developed as part of the "Blockchain Technologies and Applications" course at the University of Piraeus.
 Contributions and feedback are always welcome!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.